cysouw/YAST/text/yast.md

 In its most basic sense, YAST is a generative model for sentence structures.
 It starts from a set of ~~instructions~~ that, when fed into the morphosyntactic ~~rules~~, lead to an ~~result~~, i.e. a sequence of pronounceable linguistic elements.
 The instructions are language-specific, i.e. the instructions to make a German sentence consist of German elements.
 The basic guideline determining what should appear in the instructions is the notion of predictability: all parts of an actual utterance that can be predicted are added by the rules, only the non-predictable elements remain for the instructions.
 So, the research that is needed to write morphosyntactic YAST-rules for a specific language is to decide which parts of the utterance are predictable and which are non-predictable.

 Pronunciation can often already start long before the instructions for even a single sentence are finished.
-So, YAST might also be a useful model for language processing, though note that the current model is based purely on syntactic analysis, without any actual research into real psychological processing.
+So, YAST might also be a useful model for language processing, though note that the current model is based purely on syntactic analysis without any actual research into real psychological processing.
 Still, to produce utterances in YAST there is only minimal memory required, in that just very few parts of the instructions cannot be immediately uttered, but have to be retained for later.
 Most instructions simply lead to linguistic elements that can be uttered immediately.

 The complete process that leads to the utterance (i.e. the results of the evaluated instructions) can be recorded, and this ~~receipt~~ looks like a constituent tree.
 Crucially, the creation of such constituent trees are not necessary for the production of the utterance.
 The constituent tree is just the combined effect of all instructions.
 So, the constituent tree is really a receipt and not a recipe.
 In short, the syntactic approach of YAST can be summarized as a ~~recipe-rules-result-receipt~~ model.
 The (dependency-like) instructions are the recipe.
 The recipe is fed into the the rules to produce a resulting utterance.
 Additionally, a (constituent-like) receipt is a summary of all the procedures leading to the result.

 This multi-step approach to syntactic analysis probably feels eerily similar to the familiar "deep structure being transformed to surface structure" approach developed by Harris and Chomsky starting in the late 1950s, and there are surely parallels to be found.
 However, in actual practice there is not much similarity in the inner working of the algorithms.
-The difference is most obvious in the "rules" of YAST, which do not transform the recipe, but start from scratch building a syntactic structure on the basis of the recipe.
+The difference is most obvious in the rules of YAST, which do not transform the recipe, but start from scratch building a syntactic structure on the basis of the recipe.

 ### The recipe

 The recipe consists of a collection of one-line instructions that use indentation to indicate hierarchical modifications.
 Instructions consist of three different kinds of information, namely ~~junction~~, ~~nucleus~~ and ~~specification~~.
-All information in an instruction will consist of language-specific forms.
+All information in an instruction consists of language-specific forms.
 The details of the syntactic structure is not something that should be of concern in the planning of the instructions.
 The syntactic structure of the eventual utterance is produced by the (automatic) rules.
 The most precise and straightforward method to specify meaning in a recipe is to use language-specific elements.
 In YAST, a user of a specific language is juggling with the available language-specific elements to construct an utterance and is not manipulating abstract linguistic concepts.

 ::: ex
 Parts of an instruction in YAST